elavoie/bandwidth-tool/README.md

 The tests are run using the '--fast' option of the bandwidth tool, which uses 0.5 seconds per test.
 This is ten times faster than the default and provides good results on the machines I tested.

-The test downloads a pre-compiled binary for supported platforms, currently linux 64-bit and macos 64-bit.
+The test downloads a pre-compiled binary for supported platforms, currently linux 64-bit and macos 64-bit using wget.

 To install: